ome/ansible-role-omero-searchengine/README.rst

     curl -I  -k -u "elastic:mypassword" https://127.0.0.1:9201/image_keyvalue_pair_metadata_1

-The output of the command should be something lika that;
+The output of the command should be something like that;
 ::

     HTTP/1.1 200 OK